 Environmental regulations.
 We are subject to stringent federal, state and local environmental laws.
 These laws, among other things, govern the issuance of permits to conduct exploration, drilling and producing operations, the amounts and types of materials that may be released into the environment, the discharge and disposal of waste materials, the remediation of contaminated sites and the reclamation and abandonment of wells, sites and facilities.
 Numerous governmental departments issue rules and regulations to implement and enforce such laws, which are often difficult and costly to comply with and which carry substantial civil and even criminal penalties for failure to comply.
 Some laws, rules and regulations relating to protection of the environment may, in certain circumstances, impose strict liability for environmental contamination, rendering a person liable for environmental damages and cleanup costs without regard to negligence or fault on the part of such person.
-Other laws, rules and regulations may restrict the rate of oil and natural gas production below the rate that would otherwise exist or even prohibit exploration and production activities in sensitive areas.
-In addition, state laws often require various forms of remedial action to prevent pollution, such as closure of inactive pits and plugging of abandoned wells.
+Other laws, rules and regulations state laws often require various forms of remedial action to prevent pollution, such as closure of inactive pits and plugging of abandoned wells.
 The regulatory burden on the oil and natural gas industry increases our cost of doing business and consequently affects our profitability.
 The remediation, reclamation and abandonment of wells, platforms and other facilities are significant costs to us.
 These costs are considered a normal, recurring cost of our on-going operations.
 Our domestic competitors are generally subject to the same laws and regulations.